Long-Term Supplement Use in Children: What the Evidence Says and When to Reassess

 Why This Matters for Families

-Families often continue supplements out of habit rather than intention.
-Over time, that habit can drift away from the original reason supplementation began.
+Families often continue supplements out of habit rather than intention, and over time that habit can drift away from the original reason it started.
+Knowing what the safety data actually shows, and where it runs out, makes it easier to reassess without that feeling like a failure.

 Pulling It All Together